In the UK it is illegal to sell or describe any item as Gold, Silver, Platinum or Palladium unless it is hallmarked*.

 Tells you which Assay Office tested and hallmarked the article.

-You may see optional marks, such as the traditional fineness symbol and the date letter depicting the year the item was hallmarked.
+You may also see optional marks such as the traditional fineness symbol or the date letter for the year the item was hallmarked, or a convention mark.

 Traditional Fineness Symbols